 Housing in poor condition

-There are minimum standards that apply to all private rented housing to help avoid housing in poor condition.
+There are minimum standards that apply to all private rented housing, in order to avoid housing in poor condition.

-These standards are to ensure there's not housing in poor condition and that homes are safe to live in, warm, energy efficient and do not cause harm or illness to the occupiers.
+These standards are to ensure homes are safe to live in, warm, energy efficient and do not cause harm or illness to the occupiers.